fuhsjr00/bug.n/doc/Default_hotkeys.md

 windows).

 `Config_hotkey=#i::Manager_getWindowInfo()`
-> Get information for the active window (id, title, class, process name, style, geometry, tags and floating state).
+> Get information for the active window.

+The information being id, title, class, process name, style, geometry, tags and floating state.

 `Config_hotkey=#+i::Manager_getWindowList()`
-> Get a window list for the active view (id, title and class).
+> Get a window list for the active view.

+The list contains information about the window id, title and class.

 `Config_hotkey=!Down::View_moveWindow(0, +1)`
 > Manually move the active window to the next area in the layout.